CAPE CANAVERAL SPACE FORCE STATION — After a few delays, SpaceX was able to launch two dozen Starlink satellites during a morning Thursday launch.

 17. Starlink 8-19 mission

-After the stage separation, the first-stage rocket will land on the droneship Just Read the Instructions that will be in the Atlantic Ocean.
+After the stage separation, the first-stage rocket landed on the droneship Just Read the Instructions that will be in the Atlantic Ocean.

 About the mission